-For most business owners, angry customers represent god’s wrath!
+For most business owners, angry customers represent God’s wrath!
 Isn’t it?
 Yes, dealing with them can be stressful.
-According to a recent study, about 35% of customers feel anger or frustration when dealing with customer service representatives
+A Forrester study shows that 35% of customers feel angry or frustrated when dealing with customer service representatives in brands.

 But, are there ways to defuse angry customers?
 Fortunately, there are many!
 With the right approach, your agents can calm the situation and restore customer satisfaction.

-Ideally, your every customer service agent should know how to manage frustration and turn negative experiences into positive ones.
+Ideally, every customer service agent should know how to manage frustration and turn negative experiences into positive ones.
+For CX leaders, whether you are a VP or Director at a D2C company with $5M+ revenue, equipping agents with the right de-escalation training can improve retention and brand loyalty.
 In this article, let’s understand how to deescalate an angry customer.
 We will study five major types of upset customers and check out some proven tips for de-escalating arguments.

 Why Do Customers Get Angry?